TheProjectM/2019/Docker/README.md

     4ix8t7p4ch8p        getstartedlab_web.4   username/repository:tag   myvm1               Running             Running 12 minutes ago
     96o17pft149n        getstartedlab_web.5   username/repository:tag   myvm2               Running             Running 12 minutes ago

-> we can use `docker-machine ssh` and `docker-machine env` to send commands to the VMs. `docker-machine ssh` is more like a one-touch mode; whereas `docker-machine env` is more like a interactive mode. because the later one is link the currnet shell to the VM's Docker daemon.
+> we can use `docker-machine ssh` and `docker-machine env` to send commands to the VMs. `docker-machine ssh` is more like a one-touch mode; whereas `docker-machine env` is more like a interactive mode. because the later one is link the current shell to the VM's Docker daemon.
 >so the next question is how to determine "where are you in?".
 It can be addressed using command `docker-machine ls` in the **ACTIVE** column, the `*` shows where you are. if all the column are `-`, then you are not in any VMs.

 **Accessing your cluster**